ascholerChemeketa/cs160Reader/_sources/DataRepresentation/ImageRepresentation.rst

     :width: 80%
     :align: center

 If we want more than 4 colors, we just need more than 2 bits.
 With 8 bits per pixel, we can represent :math:`2^8 = 256` different colors or shades of gray.
 This is sufficient for a black and white photograph but does not allow for subtle shades of color in a photograph.
-For full color images, 24 bits are usually used per pixel, allowing for :math:`2^{24} = 16,777,216` different colors.
+For full-color images, 24 bits are usually used per pixel, allowing for :math:`2^{24} = 16,777,216` different colors.

 Real images, of course, use a much greater number of pixels than we have seen here.
 For example, a 12-megapixel camera takes images that measure about 4000x3000 pixels.
 If each of those pixels is stored as a 24-bit value, that image would consist of 4000 x 3000 x 24 = **288,000,000 bits of information**!
 That is 36,000,000 bytes or approximately 34.3 MiB.
-However, if you were to look at an image file produced by this camera, you would find it to be much smaller than 34 MiB even though the file stored extra information beyond the contents of each pixel (the dimensions of the image, how may bits per pixel, etc...).
+However, if you were to look at an image file produced by this camera, you would find it to be much smaller than 34 MiB even though the file stored extra information beyond the contents of each pixel (the dimensions of the image, how many bits per pixel, etc...).
 This is because the image has been compressed - most common image formats (gif, jpeg, png) include some form of compression to reduce the space needed to store their information... a topic we will learn more about later.

 .. pseudo_h4:: Self Check